adcade/philip/README.md

 Philippides is the messager who delivered the news of victory from Marathon to Athens.
 Philip is a small tool for deploying apps to [marathon](https://mesosphere.github.io/marathon/) and, of course, deliver the news of success from Marathon to the user.

-currently only supports tags for docker apps, groups with tags are not supported. (if you don't need to update tag then it doesn't matter)
+Currently only supports tags for docker apps, groups with tags are not supported. (if you don't need to update tag then it doesn't matter)

 ## Install
 ``` bash